jackson-quigley/Facebook-Killer/README.md

 ===============
 Purpose
 ---------------
-Designed to mess with the Facebook algorithm by liking posts based on a list of words that is randomly selected from.
+Designed to mess with the Facebook algorithm by liking posts based on a random selection from a list of words.